Kord-Extensions/kord-extensions/docs/docs/concepts/bot.md

 ??? info "Further functions"
     There are other non-private functions available, but they aren't necessarily something you'll need to touch.
-Most of the functions are `open` to facilitate niche use-cases that require extending the ExtensibleBot class, but a handful are `inline` for the sake of avoiding function call overhead.
+Most of the functions are `open` to facilitate niche use-cases that require extending the ExtensibleBot class, but a handful are `inline` for the sake of avoiding function call overhead or making use of reified types.

 Name              | Description
 :---------------- | :----------